Muokakenya22/simple_shell/README.md

 <p align="center">

-# Simple Shell project 0x16.c - Sodash -
+# Simple Shell project

 This is a simple UNIX command interpreter based on bash and Sh.

-## Overview

-**Sodashy** is a sh-compatible command language interpreter that executes commands read from the standard input or from a file.

 ### Invocation

-Usage: **Sodash**
+Usage:
-Sodash is started with the standard input connected to the terminal.
+The program is started with the standard input connected to the terminal.
 To start, compile all .c located in this repository by using this command:
 ```
 gcc -Wall -Werror -Wextra -pedantic *.c -o sodash
 ./sodash
 ```

-**Sodash** is allowed to be invoked interactively and non-interactively.
-If **sodash** is invoked with standard input not connected to a terminal, it reads and executes received commands in order.
+The program is allowed to be invoked interactively and non-interactively.
+If program is invoked with standard input not connected to a terminal, it reads and executes received commands in order.

 Example:
 ```
-$ echo "echo 'ALX'" | ./sodash
+$ echo "echo 'ALX'" | ./program
 'ALX'
 $
 ```

-When **sodash** is invoked with standard input connected to a terminal (determined by isatty(3), the interactive mode is opened. **sodash** Will be using the following prompt `^-^ `.
+When **program** is invoked with standard input connected to a terminal (determined by isatty(3), the interactive mode is opened. **program** Will be using the following prompt `^-^ `.

 Example:
 ```